dddrrreee/cs240lx-24spr/final-projects/README.md

   - [Nice use of steppers for sound](https://twitter.com/getwired/status/1738832034133659792?t=Ino-fwkv6LJMJv6qmsweOA&s=03)

+    There are labs for both (1) an i2s microphone and (2) using steppers to make sound in last years 240lx.

 <p align="center">
 <img src="./nice-stepper-sound.jpg" width="450" />
 </p>

 ------------------------------------------------------------------------------
 ## Final projects ideas from us